 Inspect these as well, as the seals around these vents deteriorate over time, allowing rainwater to spread.

 5. Pour water on the roof in dry weather

 If you are looking to expose leaks in your roof, you don’t need to wait for the rain.

 Instead, get a bucket of water or hose and wet the roof section at a time.
-Make sure there has not been rain recently and the area is dry.
+Make sure it has not been raining recently and the area is dry.